 ACM OPEN – Frequently Asked Questions

-All corresponding authors from an institution participating in ACM OPEN may choose to have their research articles published Open Access in ACM journals, conference proceedings and magazines, in perpetuity at the time of publication at no cost to the authors.
+All corresponding authors from an institution participating in ACM OPEN will have their research articles published Open Access in ACM journals, conference proceedings and magazines, in perpetuity at the time of publication at no cost to the authors.

 Will I continue to have access to the ACM articles I read?